 “Fuck Tyrod.
 This is for my Aida.”

-“My wife told me you’re looking for engagement rings so this must be the money,” Quincy says, shaking his head laughing and holding up his hand to show me his gold wedding band.
+“My wife told me you’re looking for engagement rings so this must be the money,” Quincy says, shaking his head laughing and holding up his hand to show you his gold wedding band.
 “They keep locking us down, brother.
 You’re next.”

 Quincy finishes his soda.
 “And you’re also famous after the Robert Lopez did a show last week about your bullshit.
 He spoke about you not helping the police against your teammates and said those acquittals were a true injustice.”
 He burps.
 “What really happened with that girl?”